bsamot10/EuroleagueDataETL/EuroleagueDataETL/euroleague_api_etl/README.md

 ### Description

-A simple Python program that fetches _json_ files from 7 possible Euroleague APIs.
+A Python tool that fetches _json_ files from 7 possible Euroleague APIs.
 To my knowledge in the above APIs no data exist before the 2007-2008 season.

 ### Example data